ssbc/jitdb/README.md

 Query the database returning paginated results.
 If one or more indexes doesn't exist or are outdated, the indexes will be updated before the query is run.
-The results are sorted based on timestamp with latest first.
+The result is an object with the fields:

+ - `data`: the actual messages
+ - `total`: the total number of messages
+ - `duration`: the number of ms the query took

 Operation can be of the following types: